kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 # Publish and share Kedro-Viz

+Kedro users want to share their pipeline visualisation with other non-technical  stakeholders on their team.

+Kedro enables users to do this by publishing Kedro-Viz to a static website hosting platform to share it with others.
+This guide uses the spaceflights tutorial as an example.

 ```{note}
 Kedro-Viz sharing was introduced in version 6.6.0.
 ```

-This page describes how to publish Kedro-Viz to a static website hosting platform to share it with others.
-It uses the {doc}`spaceflights tutorial<kedro:tutorial/spaceflights_tutorial>` as an example.

 If you haven't installed Kedro {doc}`follow the documentation to get set up<kedro:get_started/install>`.